TSS Duke of Lancaster

-TSS Duke of Lancaster is a former railway steamer passenger ship that operated in Europe from 1956 to 1979, and is beached at Llannerch-y-Mor Wharf near Mostyn Docks, on the River Dee, in north Wales.
+TSS Duke of Lancaster is a passenger ship that was operated by British Railways from 1956 to 1979.
+It is currently beached at Llannerch-y-Mor Wharf near Mostyn Docks, on the River Dee, in north Wales.
 She replaced an earlier 3,600-ton ship of the same name operated by the London Midland and Scottish Railway company between Heysham and Belfast.

 As of 2021 she was owned by Antony Rowley and The Duke of Lancaster Appreciation Society.